minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-pastimes-for-a-convalescent.md

 Different shape ice cube trays are a great way to entertain your convalescent dog.

-Vets usually recommend rice water for a diarrhea patients and you can serve it from ice cube trays.
+Vets usually recommend rice water for a diarrhoea patients and you can serve it from ice cube trays.

 When you can give your dog just rice water and some rice and chicken you can put them in a blender before you fill the tray.